kira-bruneau/nixos-config/README.md

 | users       | Configuration for users on my system                                                                                                                                                                                                                          |

 ## Installation
-Warning: I have not yet tested these instructions on a fresh install.

 See the [NixOS Manual](https://nixos.org/nixos/manual/index.html#ch-installation) for detailed installation instructions.